pedro-vr/Getting-data-Course-project/README.md

 # Getting-data-Course-project

-This project includes a R script, run_analysis.R, that makes all the following:
+This project includes the R script "run_analysis.R" that makes all the following:

 Download the dataset from web if it does not already exist in my working directory.